7.1.1 Allocation of Funds

 Eligible participants must be Georgia residents who are active members of the U.S. Military Reserves and/or the Georgia National Guard and were deployed overseas for active service in a location or locations designated by the U.S. Department of Defense as combat zones on or after September 11, 2001, and served for a consecutive period of one hundred and eighty-one (181) days, or who received full disability as a result of injuries received in such combat zone, or were evacuated from such combat zone due to severe injuries during any period of time while on active service.
 Additionally, eligible participants must meet the admissions requirements of the applicable USG institution and be accepted for admission.

-Institutions of the University System of Georgia shall waive that portion of the tuition and mandatory fees not covered by the per student state funds amount reimbursed by the Department of Education for high-school students enrolled in Georgia’s “Move on When Ready” Program.
+Institutions of the University System of Georgia shall waive any fee defined by the Board as a mandatory fee not covered by the per student state funds amount reimbursed by the Department of Education for high-school students participating in Georgia’s “Dual Enrollment” program.

 The policy for determining refunds to be made on institutional charges and other mandatory fees at USG institutions, except for those institutions for which special refund policies have been approved by the Board of Regents, follows.
 For the purposes of this section, “institutional charges” are as defined in the Statutory and Regulatory Citations Section 484B of the Higher Education Act of 1965, as amended (Title IV, HEA and 34 668.22).